Breadcrumb navigation

 You will learn how to:

-- Prepare a text for rehearsals: exploring facts and questions, actions and events, and understanding the underpinning intent of each character.
+- Prepare a text for rehearsals: exploring facts and questions, actions and events, and understanding the underpinning intentions of each character.

 - Translate this preparation into practical work with actors to include scene preparation and noting actors.